rails/sprockets/README.md

 `stub` *path* allows dependency to be excluded from the asset bundle.
 The *path* must be a valid asset and may or may not already be part of the bundle.
-Once stubbed, it is blacklisted andcan't be brought back by any other `require`.
+Once stubbed, it is blacklisted and can't be brought back by any other `require`.

 # Development #